Victims have rights, outlined in the Victim Code of Practice (VCOP).

 If you do have to go to court to be a witness, a witness liaison officer will contact you to let you know.

-Our liaison unit take care of victims from the point where someone is charged with the crime through to the end of the trial.
+Our liaison unit take care of victims from the point where someone is charged with the crime through to the end of the court case.

 If you feel you need additional support following a crime, Lighthouse can help.